r-hub/pkgsearch/README.md

 The pkgsearch package searches all CRAN packages.
 It uses a web service, and a careful weighting that ranks popular packages before less frequently used ones.
+The package also has functions to list the new / most recently updated / archived packages, and list all versions of a package.

 In this README, read about how `pkgsearch` supports

   - [search over all CRAN
     packages](#search-cran-packages-with-pkgsearch), e.g. by keyword